 The Xbox Series S is one of two new next-gen gaming consoles from Microsoft.
 Compared to the Xbox Series X, the Series S is a smaller, less expensive console.
 It’s not quite as powerful, but it still packs enough of a punch to qualify as a true next-gen gaming device.

-We’ll get into the details below, but here’s the short version: if you’re in the market for an upgraded console, but don’t want to spend $500 on the Series X, the Series S is a great option for you.
+We’ll get into more details below, but here’s the short version: if you’re in the market for a new console, but don’t want to spend $500 on the Series X, the Series S is a great option for you.

 Xbox Series S specs